Milan08Studio/ChairWare/README.md

-# ChairWare
-Survive The Killer script with OP features
+# Survive The Killer script
+currently broken.
+## NEW REPO